BiBiServ/clum_2020/README.md

 bibigrid -o configuration.yml -t <clusterid>
 ```

-Optionally, it is possible to terminate more than one cluster appending the other ids as follows:
+Optionally, it is possible to terminate more than one cluster appending the other IDs as follows:

 ```bash
 bibigrid -o configuration.yml -t <clusterid1> <clusterid2> <clusterid3> ...